 Safety schemes in the East region

-We're proposing targeted speed management changes at six different locations in the East region, on the A47, A5 and A120.
-This is part of our ongoing commitment to reduce deaths and serious injuries on our roads
+We're delivering targeted speed management changes at six different locations in the East region, on the A47, A5 and A120.
+This is part of our ongoing commitment to reduce the number of people harmed on the region’s roads.

 Locations